 SBC Trustees and employees will take account of eco-ethical considerations when making decisions about capital investments, new developments, utilities, premises, building repairs and procurement of consumables.

-SBC Trustees and employees are encouraged to use the list of questions in Appendix 1 to ensure that decisions or purchases have a sound eco-ethical basis or approach.
+SBC Trustees and employees are encouraged to use the list of questions below to ensure that decisions or purchases have a sound eco-ethical basis or approach.